-- India is party to the South Asian Free Trade Area (SAFTA), comprising Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka - The Asian Development Bank (ADB) has estimated that inter-regional trade possessed potential of ramping up agriculture exports by USD14 billion per annum from existing level of USD8 billion to USD22 billion.
+- SAFTA: India is party to the South Asian Free Trade Area (SAFTA), comprising Bangladesh, Bhutan, India, the Maldives, Nepal, Pakistan and Sri Lanka.
+The Asian Development Bank (ADB) has estimated that inter-regional trade has the potential to ramp up agriculture exports from the existing level of USD8 billion to USD22 billion.
 The untapped potential for intra-regional trade is, therefore, USD14 billion per annum.
-Intra-regional trade in the bloc has the potential to increase the existing trade by over 300%.
-India provides maximum scope for realising its potential trade given the very low actual trade levels with Bangladesh, Pakistan, Bhutan and Nepal.
+India provides maximum scope for realising its potential trade, given the very low actual trade levels with Bangladesh, Pakistan, Bhutan and Nepal.
 Its actual trade levels with Sri Lanka are much higher than the estimated trade based on the gravity model (largely due to the Indo-Sri Lanka Free Trade Agreement).

-- India benefits from the US GSP: The US is India's largest export market and the GSP eases access for apparel exporters.
+- GSP: India benefits from the US GSP as the US is India's largest export market and the GSP eases access for apparel exporters.

 - Currently, India is negotiating FTAs with Australia, Canada, Egypt, Indonesia, Israel, New Zealand, Thailand, the GCC and the EU.
 India also participates in the negotiation of Regional Comprehensive Economic Partnership (RCEP).